 With discless consoles come the end of our freedom.
 When we lack a physical copy of a game, we can’t even let a friend borrow it—they’ll have to purchase the game in order to play.
 Ultimately, that means more money for AAA gaming companies.

 Owning only digital copies of games means you can’t even head to your nearest GameStop to trade them in.
 You’re forced to hold onto games you dislike or finish, with no opportunity to sell them.

 One of the most irritating parts about discless consoles is the time you have to spend waiting for a game to download.
 When you pop a disc into your Xbox One, it still has to download some data for the game.
 However, downloading an entire game from the Microsoft Store can take ages—this is especially true if you have a poor internet connection.

 Everyone’s prone to the occasional lag and buffer.
 Some people can’t even get a good internet connection at their location, as cable companies only run their wires in certain territories.
 If we all could have the ultra-fast Google Fiber, a discless console would at least have manageable download speeds.
 Sadly, that won’t happen for a long time.

 That being said, I can’t even imagine how Microsoft can pull off both a discless console and its cloud-based Xbox Scarlett project at the same time.
 Why can’t we go back to the good ol’ days when inserting a disc meant instant gameplay?

 More Expensive Games

-When you scour the Nintendo, Microsoft, or PlayStation Store enough, you’ll notice that new games never go on sale—not for a long time.
+When you scour the Nintendo eShop, Microsoft Store, or PlayStation Store enough, you’ll notice that new games never go on sale—not for a long time.
 Instead, the only games you can actually afford are either outdated or just really, really bad.

 Death of Game Stores